hissohathair/breakout/README.md

 * I think the game generates too many lives, some games never seem to end.
 * Balance in powerups isn't quite there -- maybe some (like paddle size) should have a timeout.
 * If the player has a "key" powerup and then loses a life the key powerup is lost.
 Might be OK but hadn't deliberastely coded it that way.
-* High scores should be updated after every level instead waiting for the player to lose all lives.
-If the player quits before losing all lives no high score is recorded.
+* If the player quits before losing all lives no high score is recorded.
 * It can be very frustrating when you're down to one brick and the ball consistently misses it.
 Tried to fix this by dropping powerups at random after `BORED_THRESHOLD` seconds.
 * Speaking of frustration, the "increase paddle size" and "decrease paddle size" powerups look very similar...